aloubyansky/playground/README.md

 To generate the SBOMs run `mvn -Pcdx` from the `product-a` directory.

+To try different CycloneDX plugin versions simply add `-Dcyclonedx.version=xxx` to the command line.

 ### CycloneDX 2.7.9

 `bom-build-time.json` records a dependency tree identical to what `mvn dependency:tree` logs, which is correct.